oaeproject/Hilary/README.md

 #### Etherpad lite

 [Etherpad](http://etherpad.org/) is an open-source editor for online collaborative editing in real-time and is used to power the OAE collaborative documents.
 Follow the [Etherpad README](https://github.com/ether/etherpad-lite/blob/develop/README.md) to get it installed.
+Make sure you get the 1.2.91 release.

 Once you've installed the server you will also need the [Etherpad OAE](https://github.com/oaeproject/ep_oae) plugin.
 It's the glue for authenticating users between Hilary and etherpad-lite.
 The simplest method of installing the plugin is cloning it in the top node_modules folder that can be found in your etherpad-lite directory.